CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

 3. If you have not already opened it, open the **FAIAD.pbix** located in the **C:\FAIAD\Reports** folder of your lab environment.

 4. From the ribbon select **Home -> Transform data**.
-Power Query window opens.
-As you have noticed in the earlier lab, queries in the left panel are organized by data source.
+The power Query window opens.
+As you have noticed in the earlier lab, queries in the left panel are organized by the data source.

-5. Power Query window opens.
+5. The Power Query window opens.
 From the left panel, under the SnowflakeData folder **Ctrl+Select** or Shift+Select the following queries:

     a.
 SupplierCategories